earthrise-media/mining-detector/README.md

 A more common model error is the _false negative_, where the model fails to detect a mine or the full extent of a mine.

 Where the rainforest has begun to heal, mine scars may not be detected in later years, and so mined area both expands and recedes over time.
-We can see some virtue in this model response, and we decided not to mitigate against it.
+We see some value in this model response and we decided not to correct it.

 On the whole, false detections are relatively few given how widespread the mining is, and we hope this will be a useful resource to those interested in tracking mining activity in the region.